Service Portfolio

 Hackathons

-During a hackathon, NCC support members come together with users, and collaboratively work together on their computational projects.
+During a hackathon, NCC support members come together with users, and collaboratively work together on their computational projects (including hands on activities).

 Internships - Industrial/Academic